freecores/hd44780_driver/readme.txt

 http://www.terasic.com.tw/cgi-bin/page/archive.pl?Language=English&CategoryNo=78&No=396
 for more info.
 The display used has only two lines.

-The VHDL description can both be simulated and synthesized.
+The VHDL descriptions can both be simulated and synthesized.

 This driver has a User Side and a LCD Side.
 The user is to interface at the User Side and has a number of "routines" at her disposal.
 The User Side implements the following